A large bowl of French Onion soup served in a cast iron cooking pot with a ladle to help yourself.

 Gingerbread and Pretzels

 When I think of Germany and its snacks, gingerbread and pretzels always spring to mind.
 Every year we have visited the Cologne Christmas market there is a Klein stall selling Aachener Printen gingerbread.
-Oh, my it is delicious and made from their own recipe.
+Oh my, it is delicious and made from their own recipe.

 The Aachener Printen gingerbread stall in Cologne.
 It's stacked his with all the different styles of gingerbread biscuits.
 The lady behind the counter is handing Janis back her change after we've bought another bag load.